Graphs of curves and arcs quasi-isometric to big mapping class groups: Equivalent definitions of translatability

 Finally, if $\alpha$ separates $S$ into two components, both of which have positive genus, consider the surface $S \setminus \alpha$.
 For any $f \in \MCG(\Sigma)$, both components of $f(S \setminus \alpha)$ contain nonseparating curves, and every nonseparating curve on $\Sigma$ intersects $S \setminus \alpha$.
 Therefore both components of $f(S \setminus \alpha)$ intersect $S \setminus \alpha$, making it a nondisplaceable surface.
 The result follows by Corollary \ref{nondisp_nograph}. \end{proof}

 Next consider the case where $\Sigma$ has at least three---but finitely many---maximal ends.

-\begin{lemma} If $\Sigma$ has at least $3$ but finitely many maximal ends, then for any graph $\Gamma$ whose vertices are curves on $\Sigma$, the orbit map $\MCG(\Sigma) \to \Gamma$ is not a quasi-isometry. \end{lemma} \begin{proof} Let $S$ be a finite-type surface separating the maximal ends of $\Sigma$ into distinct complementary components.
-If $\alpha$ is nonseparating in or disjoint from $S$, then $S \setminus \alpha$ is still connected and nondisplaceable.
+\begin{lemma} If $\Sigma$ has at least $3$ but finitely many maximal ends, then for any graph $\Gamma$ whose vertices are curves on $\Sigma$, the orbit map $\MCG(\Sigma) \to \Gamma$ is not a quasi-isometry. \end{lemma} \begin{proof} Fix a curve $\alpha$, and let $S$ be a finite-type surface containing $\alpha$ and separating the maximal ends of $\Sigma$ into distinct complementary components.
+If $\alpha$ is nonseparating in $S$, then $S \setminus \alpha$ is still connected and nondisplaceable.
 If $\alpha$ separates $S$ into two components, one of which still separates the maximal ends of $\Sigma$ into distinct complementary components, then that component is connected and nondisplaceable.

 Otherwise, there are at least two maximal ends of $\Sigma$ in both components of $\Sigma \setminus \alpha$.
 Fix $f \in \MCG(\Sigma)$.
 Since there are at least two maximal ends of $\Sigma$ in both components of $\Sigma \setminus f(\alpha)$, either $f(\alpha) = \alpha$ or $f(\alpha)$ intersects $S \setminus \alpha$.
 Since $f(\alpha)$ is a boundary component of both components of $S \setminus \alpha$, it follows that $S \setminus \alpha$ is nondisplaceable.
 The result follows by Corollary \ref{nondisp_nograph}. \end{proof}